Edge Importance in Complex Networks: Network modifications based on the gradient

 It follows from \eqref{ATapprox} that

 and from \eqref{fA} that

 where $h$ is a scalar of small magnitude and $e_1=[1,0,\ldots,0]^T\in\R^m$.
 Hence,

 We will use the expression on the right-hand side as an approximation of $L_f(\A^T,ee^T)$ in computed examples with $h$ the same as in Example 2.1.
-Note that the evaluation of this expression only requires the computation of $m$ matrix-vector products with the matrix $\A^T$.
-For large-scale problems for which the evaluation of matrix-vector products is the dominant computational work, the use of the right-hand side of \eqref{Lffd} halves the computational burden when compared with the evaluation of \eqref{Lfapprox2}.
+Note that the evaluation of this expression only requires the computation of $\ell$ matrix-vector products with the matrix $\A^T$.
+For large-scale problems for which the evaluation of matrix-vector products is the dominant computational work, under the assumption that both methods require the same number of iterations, the use of the right-hand side of \eqref{Lffd} halves the computational burden when compared with the evaluation of \eqref{Lfapprox2}.

 We turn to the situation when the matrix $\A\in\R^{n\times n}$ is symmetric and first review the computations described by Kandolf et al. \cite{KKRS} of the analogue of the expression \eqref{Lfapprox2} when the direction is $ee^T$.
-Then the calculation of the Arnoldi decompositions \eqref{arndec} can be replaced by application of $m$ steps of the symmetric Lanczos process to $\A$ with initial vector $e$.
+Then the calculation of the Arnoldi decompositions \eqref{arndec} can be replaced by application of ${\ell}$ steps of the symmetric Lanczos process to $\A$ with initial vector $e$.
 Generically, we obtain

-where the matrix $\T_m\in\R^{m\times m}$ is symmetric and tridiagonal, the matrix $\V_m\in\R^{n\times m}$ has orthonormal columns with initial column $e/\|e\|_2$, and the vector ${\tilde v}_{m+1}\in\R^n$ is orthogonal to the range of $\V_m$; see, e.g., Saad \cite{Sa0} for details on the symmetric Lanczos process.
+where the matrix $\T_{\ell}\in\R^{{\ell}\times {\ell}}$ is symmetric and tridiagonal, the matrix $\U_{\ell}\in\R^{n\times {\ell}}$ has orthonormal columns with initial column $e/\|e\|_2$, and the vector ${\tilde v}_{{\ell}+1}\in\R^n$ is orthogonal to the range of $\U_{\ell}$; see, e.g., Saad \cite{Sa0} for details on the symmetric Lanczos process.

 The analogue of the expression \eqref{Lfapprox2} is given by